torvalds/linux/Documentation/power/swsusp-dmcrypt.rst

   umount /proc
   exec chroot . /sbin/init $* < dev/console > dev/console 2>&1

-Please don't mind the weird loop above, busybox's msh doesn't know the let statement.
+Please don't mind the weird loop above, busybox's msh doesn't kyesw the let statement.
 Now, what is happening in the script?
-First we have to decide if we want to try to resume, or not.
+First we have to decide if we want to try to resume, or yest.
-We will not resume if booting with "noresume" or any parameters for init like "single" or "emergency" as boot parameters.
+We will yest resume if booting with "yesresume" or any parameters for init like "single" or "emergency" as boot parameters.

 Then we need to set up dmcrypt with the setup data from the